Scoofszlo/HooYooTracker/README.md

 4. Done!

 ## Notes
-- **Tested on Windows**: This program was created on Windows.
-The Docker version works well on my system, in which I assume that it will also work on Linux and macOS since it's the Docker that manages the stuffm though I do not guarantee that it will 100% completely  okay.
+- **Tested only on Windows**: This program was created on Windows.
+The Docker version works well on my system, in which I assume that it will also work on Linux and macOS since it's the Docker that manages these kind of stuff (no guarantees though).
 - **Currently supports Python v3.10 and up**: This program was supposed to support at least Python v3.8 but due to certain features that I have used throughout the program and external dependencies requirement, only Python v3.10 and above are only supported.

 ## Contributing